Shahir-47/FD2-SampleDBs/README.md

 ### FarmData2 Libraries

-The `linkFD2libs.bash` command will ensure that the libraries from FarmData2 that are used are linked into this repository.
-A symlink for each linked library is created in the `src/libraries` directory.
+The `buildFD2libs.bash` command will ensure that the libraries from FarmData2 that are used are copied into this repository.
+A directory for each library is created in the `src/libraries` directory.
+The imports within the relevant library files are adjusted to the directory structure used here.

-When new a library is added to FarmData2 that are needed here the `linkFD2libs.bash` and `.gitignore` files should be updated so that the new library is linked.

 The libraries should be maintained only from the FarmData2 repository.
-They should not be modified via the `src/libraries` in this project.
+When new a library is updated in FarmData2 or added to FarmData2 and the changes are needed here the `buildFD2libs.bash` and `.gitignore` files should be updated and the `buildFD2libs.bash` script should be run again so that the changes are copied and adapted.

 ### Development Workflow